vinayhegde1990/career-notes/docs/source/Email-Templates.rst

 Email Templates
 ******************************

-*Some useful links to reference Email Snippets for various use cases*
+*Some useful links containing Email Snippets for various use cases*

 ###############################
 Dealing with Recruiter Outreach